Ejura is calm but we’ll investigate violent clashes – Police

-The Ashanti Regional Police Command of the Ghana Police Service has siad the security situation as of 3:30 pm Tuesday in Ejura was calm.
+The Ashanti Regional Police Command of the Ghana Police Service says the security situation as at 3:30pm Tuesday in Ejura is calm.

 However, security has been reinforced in the area to ensure total stability following violent clashes earlier in the day.

-The violence followed the burial of social media activist Ibrahim Anyass, popularly known on Facebook as Macho Kaaka, who was attacked by a mob over the weekend, leading to his death on Monday, June 28.
+The violence followed the burial of social media activist Ibrahim Anyass, popularly known on Facebook as Macho Kaaka, who was attacked by a mob over the weekend, leading to his sudden demise.

 After he was buried in accordance with Islamic customs on Tuesday, some irate youth blocked the main Eura-Atebubu road, impeding traffic.